CANCELLED — The Lowry will be in touch asap if you donated when you booked a ticket, please bear with them

 Specific age + access info: please get in touch with us by emailing email@example.com or call 0161 232 6086 during weekday office hours.

 Three bodies are working hard — using an assortment of domestic objects with a choreography of subtle shaking and relentless labour to produce moments of operatic melodrama and brooding states of dissent, quaking + eruption.

 ‘What is the role or necessity of pain in personal and social change?
 And who pays the price?’

 A striking, subtle dance piece, We Are Fucked uncovers the hard work it sometimes takes to live in a world which is not designed for you.
 Ecstatic and excruciating, euphoric and unforgiving — it’s also quite sexy.

 WAF premiered in August 2018 at Arnolfini, prior to performances in September 2018 at Southbank Centre’s Unlimited Festival.

 Who is she?

-Jo Bannon returns after 2017’s Alba — her story of paleness, blending in, and standing out — and for We Are Fucked is joined by Louise Ahl + Rosana Cade.
+Jo Bannon returns after 2017’s Alba — her story of paleness, blending in + standing out.

 A Bristol-based artist working in performance, choreography + live art, Jo also works as a dramaturg, educator + writer, and is a founder member of artist collective Residence.
 She has presented work in the UK, Europe, South America, USA, China, South Korea + Australia — Word of Warning presented her intimate Exposure during 2013’s Domestic.